 The preferred level of investment is £250-500k but can cover a range from £50k to £2m.
 Based in Edinburgh, Archangels is also a partner of the Scottish Co-Investment Fund.

 Typically invests between £20k and £500k.
-Invests exclusively in companies that are either EIS- or SEIS-qualifying, with a special focus on sectors such as software, oil and gas, renewables, bio-medical, and marine
+Invests exclusively in companies that are either EIS- or SEIS-qualifying, with a special focus on sectors such as science, engineering and technology.

 Typically invests between £20k and £500k.
 The average stake taken by investors in deals is 21.9% at a £1.46m pre-money valuation*.